akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 ![](/images/2021-06-09-well_log_clustering_r/unnamed-chunk-10-1.png)<!-- -->

-We could do some more optimizing the number of clusters.
-I’ll save that for a later update.
+We could do some more optimizing the number of clusters here, but I’ll save that for a later update.